shenanigans/node-doczar/README.md

 documentation path used to refer to a line of code.

 ### Command Line Options
-#### `--parse`
-Activates syntax analysis and selects the language to parse.
+The following command line arguments are used to control the basic functions of the syntax parsing engine.

 ##### `--parse js`
 The simplest javascript parsing mode.
 Values in the scope of each file parsed are documented as global values.
-Typical scope wrapping methods use in browser javascript are supported.
+Typical scope wrapping methods used in browser javascript are supported.
 ES6 features are supported.
 Dependant files loaded with `import` will be assigned default module paths.
 When a typical Browser/CommonJS/AMD compatibility shim is used, the browser context version of the file will be documented.